JiaJiaJiang/utf8util.js/README.md

 # utf8util.js
-utility for convert javascript string and utf8 bytes
+utility for convert javascript string and utf8 bytes This is mainly used in browser,because there is Buffer class in Node.js.

-the default array constructor is TypedArraySupported?Uint8Array:Array.
+The default array constructor is TypedArraySupported?Uint8Array:Array.
 ```
 npm i utf8util --save
 ```